-- 16.2 Relevant definitions are in the University's glossary: www.drps.ed.ac.uk/GlossaryofTerms2018-19.pdf - 16.3 The School's timetable for returning feedback will specify which forms of summative in-course assessed work will not be returned within 15 working days.
+Relevant definitions are in the University's glossary: www.drps.ed.ac.uk/20-21/GlossaryofTerms.pdf

+- 16.3 The School's timetable for returning feedback will specify which forms of summative in-course assessed work will not be returned within 15 working days.
 Schools may choose whether to meet the 15 working day deadline for single items of assessment which are equivalent to 40 credits or more (and which therefore must be double marked).
-For other summative assessed work, in exceptional circumstances, where the necessary marking and moderation processes cannot be concluded within 15 working days, Schools may request an opt-out from the relevant College committee. - 16.4 This requirement to provide feedback within the specified period applies to the provision of marks as well as other types of feedback. - 16.5 In-course assessment includes any form of assessment other than examinations scheduled by Student Administration, irrespective of the deadline for submission of the assessment (e.g. including the final assessment for a course).
+For other summative assessed work, in exceptional circumstances, where the necessary marking and moderation processes cannot be concluded within 15 working days, Schools may request an opt-out from the relevant College committee. - 16.4 This requirement to provide feedback within the specified period applies to the provision of marks as well as other types of feedback. - 16.5 In-course assessment includes any form of assessment other than examinations scheduled during the formal examination diets (excluding take-home examinations), irrespective of the deadline for submission of the assessment (e.g. including the final assessment for a course).
 There is no requirement for feedback on examinations scheduled by Student Administration to be provided within 15 working days. - 16.6 The University closure period during the Christmas and New Year vacation should be discounted when calculating working days for providing feedback. - 16.7 See taught assessment regulation 36 for information on the release of provisional marks.

-Regulation 17Assessment deadlines: student responsibilities
+Regulation 17 Assessment deadlines: student responsibilities